Kequc/couch-recliner/README.md

 ### Multipart requests

-It is possible to add/remove/modify attachments with your documents at the same time.
-To do this make changes to the `body._attachments` object.
+It is possible to add/remove/modify attachments along with your documents.
+To do this make changes to the `_attachments` object.
 In it you'll see existing attachments listed in key value form, where key is the name of the attachment.

 ```javascript
 // Example of an existing attachment in a document body